 Filtering

-Filtering helps you find exactly the leads you need — fast.
+Filtering helps you find exactly the contacts you need — fast.

-Inside the Leads section, you can apply filters to sort, segment, and analyze captured leads by criteria such as Agent, Goal, Date, Status, or Tags.
+Inside the Contacts section, you can apply filters to sort, segment, and analyze captured contacts by criteria such as Agent, Goal, Date, Status, or Tags.

-Whether you’re reviewing a campaign’s performance or prepping follow-ups, filters make it easy to isolate the most relevant leads in seconds.
+Whether you’re reviewing a campaign’s performance or prepping follow-ups, filters make it easy to isolate the most relevant contacts in seconds.

 Why It Matters

-As your Agents capture more conversations, your lead database grows quickly.
+As your Agents capture more conversations, your contact database grows quickly.

 Filtering keeps everything manageable by letting you:

-• Focus on the most qualified or recent leads
+• Focus on the most qualified or recent contact

 • Identify drop-off points or high-converting flows